access-company/antikythera/doc/gear_developers/gear_config.md

 # Gear Config

+**Note:** This page is being updated for OSS release.
+Please be patient.

-- In general web services need some kind of "secret token"s, such as API key for external services (e.g. [Dodai](https://github.com/access-company/Dodai)).
+- In general web services need some kind of "secret token"s, such as API key for external services.
   Also, it's sometimes useful to change configurations on the fly (i.e. without changing source code and without deployment).
 - For these purposes antikythera provides "gear config".
     - You can think of gear config as something like environment variables for gears.